KeeMeng/MKB-Syntax-Highlighting/README.md

 ---

+## Settings:

+- Whether or not for the auto complete to be in uppercase
+- What character to use as the whitespace for the buffer
+- Whether or not to end lines with semicolon ;
+- Whether or not to indent script between `$${` and `}$$`
+- Whether or not to automatically indent after saving the file
+- Whether or not to prompt a message before indenting, only if enable_indent is on
+- Whether or not to use fancy indenting.
+Put "null" for normal indenting, or put a number representing the delay in ms
+- Whether or not to show a message telling you indenting finished
+- Whether or not to show hints automatically
+- Number of lines to show in the pop up, put a big number to show everything
+- Whether or not to show a message after linting code
+- Whether or not to show a message after minifying code
+- Which browser to use to open the wiki

+---

 ## Extra:

 **MKBdocs.css**: Is a css file to make https://beta.mkb.gorlem.ml/docs/actions have a dark mode.
 You can use a chrome extension called stylus to change the css.